aragon/osx/packages/contracts/docs/core/01-how-it-works/index.md

 title: How It Works
 ---

-## The aragonOS Contracts
+## The aragonOSx Contracts

-The aragonOS contracts can be separated into [core contracts](01-the-core-contracts/index.md) and the [infrastructure-related contracts](02-the-dao-framework/index.md) of the AragonOS DAO framework.
+The aragonOSx contracts can be separated into [core contracts](01-the-core-contracts/index.md) and the [infrastructure-related contracts](02-the-dao-framework/index.md) of the AragonOS DAO framework.